Medusa's Coil: Reception

 The story is noted for its racist elements, especially with the final racist revelation which is intended to be the culminating horror of the tale.
 This racism may have formed an integral part of the original draft around which Lovecraft added elements such as the Cthulhu cult.

 When August Derleth published the story in an anthology in 1944, he changed the final line to: "though in deceitfully slight proportion, Marceline was a loathsome, bestial thing, and her forebears had come from Africa."

+Reprints

+The tale was republished in 2012 in Medusa's Coil and Others.